 Rachel V. – LEAD Student

-The Campaign Track, offered week three, is political involvement like never experienced before!
+The Campaign Track, offered Week 3, is political involvement like never experienced before!

 Campaign students learn the following: